For KE Holdings Inc. [BEKE], Analyst sees a drop to $16. What next?

 The Company’s management will hold an earnings conference call at 8:00 P.M.
 Eastern Time on Wednesday, March 9, 2022 (9:00 A.M.
 Beijing Time on Thursday, March 10, 2022).

-KE Holdings Inc. represents 1.18 billion in outstanding shares, while the company has a total market value of $11.61 billion with the latest information.
-BEKE stock price has been found in the range of $12.71 to $15.25.
+The results of the trading session contributed to over 14304037 shares changing hands.
+Over the past one week, the price volatility of KE Holdings Inc. stands at 12.48% while the volatility over the past one month is 15.43%.

-If compared to the average trading volume of 13.72M shares, BEKE reached a trading volume of 45157804 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for BEKE stock reached $11.90 billion, with 1.18 billion shares outstanding and 877.30 million shares in the current float.
+Compared to the average trading volume of 16.20M shares, BEKE reached a trading volume of 14304037 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Morgan Stanley have made an estimate for KE Holdings Inc. shares, keeping their opinion on the stock as Overweight, with their previous recommendation back on March 16, 2022.
 While these analysts kept the previous recommendation, JP Morgan raised their target price from $22 to $7.50.
 The new note on the price target was released on March 14, 2022, representing the official price target for KE Holdings Inc. stock.
 Previously, the target price had yet another raise from $17.10 to $26.30, while Goldman kept a Buy rating on BEKE stock.

-KE Holdings Inc. [BEKE] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 40.94.
-With this latest performance, BEKE shares dropped by -31.08% in over the last four-week period, additionally sinking by -17.15% over the last 6 months – not to mention a drop of -77.89% in the past year of trading.
+KE Holdings Inc. [BEKE] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -14.28.
+With this latest performance, BEKE shares dropped by -38.05% in over the last four-week period, additionally sinking by -26.62% over the last 6 months – not to mention a drop of -78.47% in the past year of trading.

 KE Holdings Inc.’s liquidity data is similarly interesting compelling, with a Quick Ratio of 2.40 and a Current Ratio set at 2.40.